Arusha National Park

-Tanzania’s smallest National Park is located 25km east of Arusha town, a visit to the park can be a rewarding day trip as well as part of an extended Tanzania safari program.
+Tanzania’s smallest National Park is located 25km east of Arusha town.
+A visit to Arusha is rewarding as a day trip and as part of an extended Tanzania safari program.

 Over 400 species of migrant and resident birds have been recorded here.
-Black and white colobus monkeys, baboons, buffalo, giraffe, hippo, leopard, hyena, zebra and a wide variety of antelope can be found in the park.
+Black and white colobus monkeys, baboons, buffalo, giraffe, hippo, leopard, hyena, zebra and a wide variety of antelope can all be found in the park.
 Occasionally elephants migrate between the shared ecosystems of Amboseli national park in Kenya and Arusha.